-The ground floor comprises a welcoming entrance hall, a sitting room with a bay window and feature fireplace, a separate dining room with fireplace and wood-burning stove, and a kitchen fitted with a range of units and integrated appliances.
+The ground floor comprises a welcoming entrance hall, a sitting room with bay window and feature fireplace, a separate dining room with fireplace and wood-burning stove, and a kitchen fitted with a range of units and integrated appliances.
 Adjacent to the kitchen, and accessed externally, is a useful gardener’s WC/utility space which also houses the boiler and washing machine.

-Set in the sought after Wiltshire village of Zeals, this charming setting lies close to the meeting point of three counties, Wiltshire, Dorset and Somerset, and enjoys a welcoming and well established community.
-The village itself offers everyday essentials including a parish church, primary school and traditional public house, creating a warm and connected village atmosphere.
+Set in the sought-after Wiltshire village of Zeals, this attractive setting lies close to the meeting point of three counties — Wiltshire, Dorset and Somerset — and enjoys a welcoming and well-established community.

 Services: Mains water, oil, electricity, and septic tank drainage.
 Local Authority: Wiltshire Council Council Tax Band: C Energy Performance Certificate (EPC): Rating – D Please Note: All services, systems, and appliances listed in these particulars have not been tested, and therefore we cannot guarantee they are in working order.